ZhivotenkoAlex/bna/README.md

 ### `npm run predeploy`

-Creates a build directory with a production build of your app.
+Creates a build directory with a production build of the app.
 Makes app ready for deploy on server

 ### `npm run deploy`